narek-webdev/formora/README.md

-# valido-react
+# formora

 A **headless form state and validation hook for React**.

-`valido-react` helps you manage form values, track user interaction, and validate inputs with a clean, type-safe API — without enforcing any UI structure.
+`formora` helps you manage form values, track user interaction, and validate inputs with a clean, type-safe API — without enforcing any UI structure.

 ---